Parent Forum and Parent Information

 If a child presents in school with a temperature or has developed a new cough, they will be kept away from other children and parents will be asked to collect them as soon as possible and they will be asked to self-isolate for 14 days.

-Children or staff with significant underlying health issues have been advised to limit contact with other people.
+Staff with significant underlying health issues have been advised to limit contact with other people.

 With regards to general issues in school we have made the following decisions:

 We will continue regular handwashing throughout the day and the cleaners will be cleaning door handles and other hard surfaces more regularly.